 As DeFi becomes mainstream, individuals and institutions need assurances that their investment of value into these new protocols are protected.
 As any new technology, smart contracts are susceptible to hacks and manipulations.
 In order to increase adoption of DeFi instruments, confidence in these protocols must be increased.
-Tidal solves this problem in a way that is economically attractive to users of DeFi protocols, transparent, profitable for s, decentralized, and scalable.
+Tidal solves this problem in a way that is economically attractive to users of DeFi protocols, transparent, profitable, decentralized, and scalable.

 The Tidal protocol is governed by its governance token holders.
 The public can submit changes to our code or parameters that guide performance of the protocol.
 Token holders can vote on these proposals in our normal DAO process using TIDAL tokens.
 At launch, all of the required parameters and selection of Assessors, etc. will be set by the Tidal team; however, all of this can be changed via the governing process.

 It is in the best interest of Tidal token holders to support the value of the Tidal tokens.
 The value of these tokens in turn is directly related to the overall health of the Tidal protocol.
 Our claim voting process will reward token holders that vote in the majority.
 Tidal Assessors can also overwire the vote unless the super majority has voted in favor of denying the claims.

 No, Tidal is non-custodial and doesn’t require KYC.

 Tidal protocol is designed to help reserve providers to generate attractive returns while lowering the risk to their capital.
 Tidal functionality allows reserve providers to stake their capital to cover multiple protocols.
 At the same time, guarantor pool and staking pool is designed to compensate reserve providers when the loss insures.

 Additional incentives to the reserve providers are provided in the form of TIDAL tokens.

 No, you have full control over the capital staked to the protocol at any point of time.
 Nobody on the Tidal team has the ability to control your funds.
 There is a delay before you can withdraw your funds, to make sure any claim filed for the pool you are providing capital to can be covered.